sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 </style>

 <span style="font-size:17px; font-weight:800">Disclaimer:</span>
-By undertaking this work, we have no intention to diminish the significant contributions of the ImageNet, whose value remains undeniable.
+By undertaking this work, we have no intention to diminish the significant contributions of ImageNet, whose value remains undeniable.
 It was, at the time of its publication, far ahead of all existing datasets.
 Given ImageNet-1k's continued broad use, especially in model evaluation, fixing the issues may help the field move forward.
-With current tools, we belive it is possible to improve ImageNet-1k without huge manual effort.
+With current tools, we believe it is possible to improve ImageNet-1k without huge manual effort.

 ## Introduction to ImageNet-1k